foundriesio/docs/source/fota-demo/index.rst

 4. Configure IBM Bluemix

     You will need to set up and configure an account with IBM Bluemix.
-This is not available, and there are many documents available and you can get started at http://bluemix.com.
+This is not trivial; however, there are many documents available, and you can get started at http://bluemix.com.
 You will want to make sure you set up and obtain the following items to enable Bluemix for reproducing the demo.